-Analytical work can only be performed in certain circumstances, and more generally the numerical solution of the stochastic differential equations (SDEs) is necessary, followed by averaging over noise and initial condition.
+Analytical work can only be performed in certain circumstances, and more generally a numerical solution of the stochastic differential equations (SDEs) is necessary, followed by averaging over noise and initial condition.
 Unfortunately, numerical instabilities make this problematic, as has been noted previously \cite{Deloubriere02,Drummond04,Gardiner09}.
-However, we follow Drummond \cite{Drummond04} in identifying an SDE for a pseudo-population that is free of instabilities, that is to be used together with a weighting procedure that reproduces the statistics of the desired system.
-In Appendix B we have shown that this `gauging' scheme is equivalent to an adaptive shift in the probability measure for the stochastic variable in the SDE, and that the weighting procedure is an application of the Cameron-Martin-Girsanov formula.
-This interpretation arguably makes the gauging procedure a little more intuitive.
+However, we follow Drummond \cite{Drummond04} in identifying an SDE for a pseudo-population that is free of instabilities, to be used together with a weighting procedure that reproduces the statistics of the desired system.
+In Appendix \ref{sec:Equivalence-of-Drummond} we have shown that this `gauging' scheme is equivalent to an adaptive shift in the probability measure for the stochastic variable in the SDE, and that the weighting procedure is an application of the Cameron-Martin-Girsanov formula.
+This interpretation arguably makes the gauging procedure more intuitive.

-We have identified a choice of gauge, and associated transformation of the problem, that provides the statistical information in a rather optimised fashion.
-With this approach, the growth with time in the statistical uncertainty that is inherent with gauging can be adequately controlled, such that we need to generate relatively few realisations of the evolution, requiring a rather slight computational effort.
+We have identified a choice of gauge, and associated transformation of the problem, that provides statistical information in a rather optimised fashion.
+With this approach, the growth with time in the statistical uncertainty that is inherent with gauging can be adequately controlled, such that we need to generate relatively few realisations of the evolution, requiring rather little computational effort.
 A number of the analytically derived results have been reproduced using this numerical approach.

-Of course Monte Carlo simulation of coagulation events taking place in an evolving population of particles would be an obvious alternative numerical method for studying this system.
-It is readily implemented, for example using the Gillespie algorithm \cite{Gillespie77}, and has the capacity to include population fluctuation effects, allowing us to explore various processes of interest.
+Of course Monte Carlo (MC) simulation of coagulation events taking place in an evolving population of particles would be an obvious alternative numerical method for studying this system.
+It is readily implemented, for example using the Gillespie algorithm \cite{Gillespie77}, and has the capacity to include population fluctuation effects.
 It is an approach that is probably easier to grasp than the methods we have outlined, and more computationally efficient for the problem under consideration here.
-Nevertheless, we believe that pseudo-population methods will prove to be more efficient than Monte Carlo in coagulation problems involving multiple species.
+Nevertheless, we believe that pseudo-population methods will prove to be more efficient than MC in coagulation problems involving multiple species.